+The volatility of this new emergent market makes it impossible to forecast.
+Factors such as regulatory news, investor hype, exchange volatility, and large liquidity sell offs can greatly affect the price [25].
+The recent severe market downturn has revealed there is no market fundamental economic indicators to provide investors with a way to contextualize price movements.
+For the market to level out, economic fundamentals must be established.
+In order to better model cryptocurrency, we need to understand how and why it behaves such as it does.
+One of the main issues with cryptocurrency is that each currency is built somewhat differently.
+Unlike fiat currency where the units are backed by the government and it has value because the government says it has value, cryptocurrency has value because others who hold the crypto-coin say it has value.
+Therefore, financial markets are trying to decide whether cryptocurrencies are a hedge, safe haven or a real currency like the dollar or yen [4].

-Financial markets are trying to decide whether cryptocurrencies are a hedge, safe haven or a real currency like the dollar or yen [4].
-Some research has shown that Bitcoin appears to act as a speculative safe haven for investors [4].
-Only recently have mainstream financial institutions like Fidelity begun to give its customers the ability to add cryptocurrencies to their portfolios [3].
-Well established institutions like CBOE and CME are now offering Bitcoin Futures allowing investors to get pricing exposure to Bitcoin without holding it.
-Cryptocurrencies are so new that even large, stable banks are having a difficult time quantifying the movements and predicting where cryptocurrency is headed next.
-Investors want to take advantage of the opportunity but do not know where to begin seeking help from places of expertise.
+Recently, mainstream financial institutions like Fidelity are allowing its customers to add cryptocurrencies to their portfolios [3].
+In addition, global exchanges like CBOW and CME are offering Bitcoin Futures to their investors allowing them to get pricing exposure to Bitcoin without holding it.
+More cryptocurrency financial vehicles are on the way in 2018 that will provide more liquidity and help establish market fundamentals.
+In the meantime, the new investor is left with little tools outside of price time series to make an informed decision.

-For investors that do decide to enter these new markets, a common question asked on social media platforms like Reddit is, “When is a good time for me to buy in the market?”
+Investors that do decide to enter this emerging market, a common question asked on social media platforms is, “When is a good time for me to buy in the market?”
 Or, the opposite question will be asked, “When is a good time for me to sell out of the market?”
-To aid both the experienced and lay investor in making a more informed decision and answer these questions, we created a novel cryptocurrency tool, Cryptovisor, that recommends for the investor if she should buy, sell, or hold their investment.
-This tool is built from financial technical indicators to label historical cryptocurrency pricing and volume data for ideal time to buy, sell, or hold the target asset.
-Labeling the dataset is a trial and error procedure of adjusting the indicators to best label the data so the results are as good as a buy and hold trading strategy.
-With the labeled dataset, a stochastic gradient boost classifier is then used to learn the labeled data and provide current or past event recommendation.
-The baseline classifier was iterated reducing down the features to a minimal set that still yielded an excellent accuracy.
-For Bitcoin, the required features were reduced from 18 to two with a 0.6% improvement in accuracy to 95.5% with 0.54% standard deviation.
+To aid the new investor in making an informed decision and answer these questions, we created a novel cryptocurrency tool, Cryptovisor, that recommends for the investor if he should buy, sell, or hold their investment.
+This tool is built with financial technical momentum indicators to label historical cryptocurrency data for optimum time to buy, sell, or hold the asset.
+Labeling the dataset is a trial and error procedure of adjusting the indicators so the results are as good or better than a buy and hold trading strategy.
+With the labeled dataset, a stochastic gradient boost classifier was used to learn the labeled data and provide current or past event recommendations.
+The baseline classifier was then iterated reducing down the features from 18 to a minimal set of two that resulted in an accuracy improvement of 0.6% with 0.54% standard deviation.

-Classifying cryptocurrencies into buy, sell, or hold buckets with minimal data provides for a new tool for investors to group opportunities they might otherwise ignore diversifying their portfolio while maximizing their gains.
+The advisor tool trained with trading signals identified by the defined algorithm against a bear market dataset resulted in a trading performance better than a buy and hold strategy.
+Extending this tool with multiple models for various cryptocurrencies will allow an investor to surface new opportunities that they might otherwise ignore or miss.
+This extension is left as a future exercise.
 The rest of the paper is structured as follows.
 Section 2 provides background of cryptocurrency.
 Section 3 provides details about the cryptocurrency market and provides a visualization of the market structure for Bitcoin.
 Section 4 provides background of sentiment analysis.
 Section 5 describes our Cryptovisor tool.
 Section 6 details the data used in the research.
 Section 7 provides the results of our research.
 Section 8 analyzes the results.
 Section 9 discusses the ethics.
 We draw the relevant conclusions in Section 10 and discuss future work in Section 10.

 2 Cryptocurrency